-Experience SmartHunts®, the #1 Rated San Francisco scavenger hunt with a perfect 5.0 Customer TrustScore.
-SmartHunts are fun, collaborative, and entertaining, high-tech corporate scavenger hunts!
-They are a creative way to experience the essence of Boston with photo missions, video challenges, and trivia questions that guide teams on their corporate adventure through monumental attractions, historic sites, and local gems.
-SmartHunts can be delivered In-Person on Apple iPad Minis that we provide – or Remote using Live Zoom facilitation.
-Our customized SmartHunt is tailored to fit your company’s objectives, group size, and location
+Experience SmartHunts®, the #1 Rated San Francisco scavenger hunts with a perfect 5.0 Customer TrustScore.
+SmartHunts are fun, collaborative, and entertaining, high-tech city hunts!
+They are a creative way to experience the essence of San Francisco with photo missions, video challenges, and trivia questions that guide teams on their corporate adventure through monumental attractions, historic sites, and local gems.
+SmartHunts can be delivered In-Person on Apple® iPad Minis that we provide – or Remote using Live Zoom facilitation.
+Our customized scavenger hunts are tailored to fit your company’s objectives, group size, and location.

 SmartHunts can customize your event to include much of what San Francisco has to offer, including world-class architectural marvels, top-tier museums, unique foods, and drinks, as well as highlighting the features of San Francisco’s mix of modern and historic culture.
 SmartHunts takes your team on a scavenger hunt through this great city where they can discover their own San Francisco style.

 Whether your team is local to the area, or visiting from out-of-town, the SmartHunts team can create a fresh experience for your group with a fun corporate scavenger hunt.
 SmartHunts offers a unique corporate adventure tailored just for you and can take your group on any combination of San Francisco’s great neighborhoods & landmarks, including:

 EmbarcaderoThe Embarcadero is an excellent location for a SmartHunts San Francisco scavenger hunt!
 Built along the northeastern shoreline, the boulevard starts south of the Bay Bridge and runs north to Fisherman’s Wharf.
 It has a wide pedestrian walkway and stunning views and points of interest its entire length as well as countless restaurants and bars.